-The works will be performed by students of the Athenaeum Conservatory, the ATHENS Conservatoire, the Kodály Conservatory, the Municipal Conservatory of Amaroussion and the Music School of Piraeus.
+The works were performed by students of the Athenaeum Conservatory, the Athens Conservatoire, the Kodály Conservatory, the Municipal Conservatory of Amaroussion and the Music School of Piraeus.
 For the detailed concert programme please visit the Onassis Stegi event page here.

 MyCity, MySounds is a georeferencing app for iOS based smart devices developed by ZKM | Institute for Music and Acoustics in 2014.
 MyCity, MySounds can be used to record field-recordings, create site-specific miniature compositions, media-supported soundwalks or audio and video walks, and share them with a growing community.
 For this purpose, sounds are recorded with the app or loaded into the app and positioned on a digital map according to their localization data.

 MyCity, MySounds was developed further in 2017 by ZKM | Center for Art and Media Karlsruhe in cooperation with the Onassis STEGI and Medea Electronique as part of the Interfaces Project, co-funded by the Creative Europe Program of the European Union.

 With the app MyCity, MySounds users have the opportunity to:

 >discover 21 stations along the Rhine in a new context during a soundwalk through the city of Karlsruhe, a project by Lasse-Mark Riek and Thomas M. Liefert,

 >experience Thessaloniki the way eight European composers do, through the lens of contemporary music produced by Onassis STEGI,

 >explore a new form of digital art-mapping in downtown ATHENS neighbourhoods following a real-time stroll through Gazi, Kerameikos and Metaxourgeio, a project by Medea Electronique,